Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

-- Recovering after an operation: Some women have experienced phantom pregnancies when Healing from surgery on their reproductive organs.
+- Recovering after an operation: Some women have experienced phantom pregnancies when healing from surgery on their reproductive organs.

 Experiencing hormonal fluctuations due to bodily changes such as perimenopause can possibly result in false pregnancy.

 How common is a phantom pregnancy?

 But while pseudocyesis is rare, it shouldn’t be discounted, as it can be a real source of suffering for the person going through it.

-This is referred to as Couvade syndrome, or a sympathetic pregnancy, and typically manifests—both physically and psychologically—in fathers of the babies of expectant mothers.
+This is referred to as Couvade syndrome, or sympathetic pregnancy, and typically manifests—both physically and psychologically—in fathers of the babies of expectant mothers.

 Wow.
 Nature is really something.